dorpaneus/amazon-like-interview-prep/14-days/day-06-networking-tcpdump-firewalls-nat.md

 </details>

-### Behavioral (45 min) — Story #6: Earn Trust
+### 🤝 Behavioral (45 min) — Story #6: Earn Trust

-Today's LP.
-Story prompt:
+Today's LP: **Earn Trust**.

+Prompt:
 > "Tell me about a time you had to deliver bad news, push back on a stakeholder, or admit you were wrong."

+> [!TIP]
-Earn Trust stories work in three flavors — pick whichever fits a real story you have:
+> Earn Trust stories work in three flavors — pick whichever fits a real story you have:

-- **Vocally self-critical**: you noticed something *you* did wrong, raised it before anyone else did, owned the fix.
+> - **Vocally self-critical**: you noticed something *you* did wrong, raised it before anyone else did, owned the fix.
 Bonus if it would have stayed hidden.
-- **Honest delivery**: you told a leader/customer something they didn't want to hear (slipped deadline, design flaw, security risk), with the data and a path forward.
+> - **Honest delivery**: you told a leader/customer something they didn't want to hear (slipped deadline, design flaw, security risk), with the data and a path forward.
-- **Built credibility through consistent follow-through**: a relationship was strained or distrustful, and you rebuilt it through specific actions over time.
+> - **Built credibility through consistent follow-through**: a relationship was strained or distrustful, and you rebuilt it through specific actions over time.

 Avoid: stories where you just listened well or "communicated clearly."
 That's table stakes.
 Earn Trust requires friction — bad news, hard truth, or self-criticism.